 Now we have started the development of your site, this part of the development is the heart to your site, for dynamic sites this is a key stage of your site development, for static websites however there is often little to-do at this stage.

-At this stage we will begin adding your guestbooks, forums, galleries, or whatever content you have decided you would like to be added, after completion of development, we will then begin to optimise the website to make sure it is fast and uses smaller resources.
+At this stage we will begin adding your guestbooks, forums, galleries, or whatever content you have decided you would like to be added, after completion of development, we will then begin to optimise the website to make sure it is fast and uses less resources.